-New Financing
+New Financings

-On April 23, 2010, we completed a financing transaction (the "new financing") that provided for a new term loan in the aggregate principal amount of \$600 million under our existing bank credit facility (the "credit facility").
+On April 23, 2010, we completed financing transactions (the "new financings") that provided for a new term loan in the principal amount of \$250 million and amendments to our existing bank credit facility (the "credit facility") which, among other things, extended the termination date, and reduced the commitments thereunder, on certain of our total revolving credit commitments.
 The net proceeds from the new term loan were used to repay an existing term loan and the full balance of outstanding revolving credit loans under our credit facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Capital Structure - New Financing" and Note 5 in our Notes to Consolidated Financial Statements for more information.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Capital Structure - New Financings" and Note 5 in our Notes to Consolidated Financial Statements for more information.